reviewboard/reviewboard/docs/codebase/getting-started.rst

     $ rbt post -r 42

-See our guidelines on :ref:`Contributing Patches` for more information.
+See our guidelines on :ref:`contributing-patches` for more information.